Travel Expense Policy

 Per diems may be used for instances of domestic and international travel.
 If a per diem is to be claimed, the traveler must select per diems for the duration of the same day of the trip (i.e. cannot alternate between per diem and actual receipts for the same day).
 Use of per diems and actuals for meals on the same Expense Report require payee justification.
 A per diem may not be used on business trips where there is not an overnight stay, actual receipts should be utilized in these instances.
 The per diem must be claimed in accordance with the government’s published per diem rate for Meals and Incidentals Expense Rate (M&IE).

-In cases where per diems are allowable for travel under the terms of a grant, the department or traveler may provide any of the following forms of documentation:
+Per diems are generally allowable for business travel under the terms of a grant, unless the grant strictly prohibits them.

 Reimbursement for Travel Expenses of Spouses, Significant Others and Dependents